SEBASBELMOS/workshop-001/README.md

 ### Notebooks

+    You must run the three notebooks in the following order to ensure proper execution.

 1. **01_raw-data.ipynb**:

     This notebook sets up our data pipeline by configuring the environment, importing essential libraries and create a SQLAlchemy engine, then loading raw candidate data from the CSV file (_candidates.csv_) into a Pandas DataFrame, transferring this data into a PostgreSQL database, and verifying the transfer with a simple query.